-The “mother of all mines”, the silver mine of Schwaz, is the biggest silver mine of the Middle Ages.
+The “Mother of all mines”, the Silver Mine Schwaz, is the biggest silver mine of the Middle Ages.

 “Good luck”, that’s how you are welcomed once arrived at the centre of the mine, where more than 11,000 miners were working so hard more than 500 years ago.
-In the course of time the silver mine Schwaz became the main silver mine worldwide and was known far beyond the borders in the 15th century.
+In the course of time the Silver Mine Schwaz (Silberbergwerk Schwaz) became the main silver mine worldwide and was known far beyond the borders in the 15th century.
 A surge of immigration characterised Schwaz in the 15th century and this is how it became one of the largest municipalities of Austria, second only to Vienna.